aditya-v0921/EasyTraffic/README.md

 Welcome!
 EasyTraffic is an iOS app that I have been working on in Swift that is used to detect stop signs by propping your phone on your dashboard.

-Current features include separate user profiles and the creation of family groups.
-Detection is limited to stop signs for now, but I plan on expanding to red lights and rolling stop detection.
+Current features include separate user profiles and the creation of family groups, now stored in Firebase!
+Detection now includes stop signs and rolling stops, but I plan on expanding to red lights too.

 Email: adityagv30@gmail.com